pwhipp/monsuite/documentation/docs/random/mind_dump.rst

 We probably do need a verifiable (interpreted?) language for the rule implementation????
 Like tezos

 The 'ledger' becomes a sorta redux store plus its reducers or a sorta git where the commit could be local and the push to the POT is where things become 'agreed'

+Voting history should be visible for every member including their delegation chain (which covers how they may have ended up voting a certain way).

+Privacy concerns mean that no member can see another member's voting history - only their votes which caused the member to vote that way.

+If Alice delegates her vote to Bob, does Bob have a right to reject it?
+By default Bob will have to declare himself a 'politician' making his voting history public.
+A politician can 'resign' in which case votes revert to the delegee and their subsequent voting is private (unless publicised by them becoming a politician again).

 Using Git
 ---------